 Click on the links below to find Frequently Asked Questions about the Roster, how to complete searches, to apply to be in the Roster, renew and to change or update interpreter information.

-A person claiming to represent the Minnesota Department of Health has been calling interpreters on the roster and asking to interview them during the evening, at a hotel.
-The Minnesota Department of Health is NOT requesting interviews with interpreters.
-For reasons of safety, we encourage you not to meet with anyone unless you can verify their identity and you meet in an area visible to the public.
+For reasons of safety, we encourage you not to meet with anyone outside of a health care setting, unless you can verify their identity and you meet in an area visible to the public.